nl-design-system/theme-wizard/packages/theme-wizard-app/src/lib/color-scale-generator/README.md

 | `color-subtle` / `color-document`                   | 4.5:1 | `bg-subtle`      |
 | `border-subtle`, all `bg-*`                         | —     | (no requirement) |

 `disabled` uses a looser target — 3:1 for text, borders unenforced.
-Note: the handbook does not publish exact numbers for disabled (it defers to WCAG 1.4.3, which formally exempts inactive components); these are pragmatic defaults and are configurable.
+Note the handbook does not publish exact numbers for disabled (it defers to [WCAG 1.4.3](https://www.w3.org/TR/WCAG22/#contrast-minimum), which formally exempts inactive components); these are pragmatic defaults and are configurable.

 ```ts
 interface ContrastConfig {